bigassdata/docker-laravel/README.md

 # Docker Images for Laravel development
 This repository provides you a development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
 For this, it requires Docker and Docker Compose.

+## Philosophy

+When using docker images for development, we want to bind our source directories to the source directories on the host.

+When using docker images for production, we want to copy our source directories to an image built on top of the base images that we used for development.

+The docker images in this repository are for development purposes, and serve as the foundation for the production images.

 ## Installation